To mark Women In Engineering Day we’re taking a look at some of the amazing female engineers in our faculty.

 Valentina Noacco, NERC Knowledge Exchange Fellow, Water and Environmental Engineering Research Group Valentina works with the insurance sector to help them make more robust decisions based on their catastrophe models.
 By transferring methods, software and expertise on uncertainty and sensitivity analysis, this research ensures financial resilience and better preparation for when disasters hit.

-Dr Valeska Ting, Reader in Smart Nanomaterials, Department of Mechanical Engineering I am a materials engineer working on the design, fabrication and testing of nanomaterial-based composites.
+Dr Valeska Ting, Reader in Smart Nanomaterials, Mechanical Engineering I am a materials engineer working on the design, fabrication and testing of nanomaterial-based composites.
 The materials we develop will help us to lower the carbon dioxide emissions from transportation and will allow the adoption of more sustainable fuel sources such as renewable hydrogen.

 Want to be part of our community?
 We’re always looking for more excellent people to join our community.
 See the full list of job opportunities in the Faculty of Engineering.
 Find out more about undergraduate and postgraduate courses.
 Read about our work to improve diversity.